tuya/tuya-home-ios-sdk/README.md

 ## Overview

-Tuya Smart iOS Home SDK supports iOS 9.0 and later that are provided by Tuya Smart and applies to the field of smart home. iOS developers can quickly develop app functions based on the SDK, and realize the activation of intelligent hardware, hardware control, firmware upgrades, timed tasks, intelligent scenarios and other operations.
+Tuya Smart iOS Home SDK supports iOS 9.0 and later provided by Tuya Smart and applies to the field of smart home. iOS developers can quickly develop app functions based on the SDK, and realize the activation of intelligent hardware, hardware control, firmware update, timed tasks, intelligent scenarios, and other operations.

 The SDK includes the following functions:

-- Account system (phone number, email registration, login, password reset and other general account functions)
+- Account system (phone number, email registration, login, password reset, and other general account functions)
-- Home system (home management, room management, home sharing and other functions)
+- Home system (home management, room management, home sharing, and other functions)
-- Hardware functions (network configuration, control, status reporting, timed tasks, groups, firmware upgrades, sharing)
+- Hardware functions (network configuration, control, status reporting, timed tasks, groups, firmware update, and sharing)

 ## Efficient integration